Here's What's NEW!

 Books:

 Berk, R. A. (in preparation).
-Teaching strategies for the net generation: Using humor, music, videos, and improvisation in the classroom.
+No teacher left behind: Teaching strategies for the net generation.

 New Presentations (see Abstracts):

-Humor and Multimedia as Teaching Tools for the Net Generation
+Humor and Multimedia to Engage the Net Generation

 Music as a Teaching Tool: Classical to Hip-Hop across the Curriculum